-At 0645 AEDT on Tuesday, the June share price index futures contract was up two points points at 5,422.
+At 0645 AEDT on Tuesday, the June share price index futures contract was up four points at 5,397.

 The Fed chair's comments, in a speech in Chicago, underlined that unemployment was still a big challenge for the economy and that the Fed would maintain its extraordinary measures until the jobless rate fell a lot more.